-Protecting your identity
+Protecting your personally identifiable information

-What is my personal information?
+What is personally identifiable information?

 - full name

 - home address